 - Caring for a loved one at home after death is legal in Ontario and other provinces.
 The body of your loved one can lie at home until burial or cremation.

 - Embalming is not essential nor required by law, and has a negative environmental impact.
-Dry ice (inexpensive and easily accessible) can be used to keep the body cool, at home.
+Dry ice or Techni-ice (inexpensive and easily accessible) can be used to keep the body cool, at home.

 - In Ontario, a family member can make all arrangements and decisions surrounding the after-death care of their loved one.
 You can fill out and file necessary documents, and transport the deceased in any vehicle to a home, place of ceremony, crematory, or cemetery.